Student Resources and Activies

 The recipient must be a full-time undergraduate student enrolled in the field of study leading to the bachelor of science degree in biology and must have completed 12 semester hours at UT Tyler with a minimum grade point average of 3.0.
 Application forms may be completed online using the scholarships website.
 Indicate on the scholarship application that you would like to apply for the Roddy Scholarship.
 The deadline for application is usually in April.

 Kappa Xi Chapter at The University of Texas at Tyler

-There are now more than 400 chapters nationally, including the Kappa Xi Chapter at the University of Texas at Tyler, which offers their members activities and experiences that enrich and extend but do not duplicate the primary requirements for the biology major.
-For more information about membership in TriBeta, contact Dr Ali Azghani Department of Biology, The University of Texas at Tyler.
+There are more than 400 chapters nationally, including the Kappa Xi Chapter at The University of Texas at Tyler, which offers its members activities and experiences that enrich and extend but do not duplicate the primary requirements for the biology major.
+For more information about membership in TriBeta, contact Dr. Ali Azghani, Department of Biology, The University of Texas at Tyler.